mhrons/mhrons.github.io/docs/pv_smooth.md

 $$P_{ESS}=max|p(\tau)-s(\tau+\Delta t)|\tag{6}\label{eq:6}$$

-Its value is about 80% of the installed PV power.
+Its practical value is about 80% of the installed PV power.

 Let us expect that the PV power p(t) is proportional to the global solar irradiance GI [W/m^2^].
 In our experiment, the solar irradiance is intercepted by a planar panel 20 cm x 16 cm on the earth’s surface at latitude=48.2°N, longitude=17.1°E, with the plane of incidence elevated by 47°, south-oriented.
 To be exact, we should mention that p(t) is usually smoother than GI(t), as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
 Unfortunately, the size and speed of clouds prevent a true smoothing effect from being achieved.
 By assuming the proportionality between GI(t) and p(t) we analyze the worst case of PV intermittency.
 Let us now substitute the signals p(τ), s(τ+Δt) in \eqref{eq:1}, \eqref{eq:5}, \eqref{eq:6} by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart GI~s~(τ+Δt).
 After substituting, the intergal \eqref{eq:1} computes the time course of specific accumulated energy GX(t) [Wh/m^2^] by the filter, whereas SOC(t) is proportional to GX(t).

 ## Ideal predictive smoothing (IPLPF)
 We simulate the operation of ideal predictive PV smoothing (IPLPF) by means of LPF excited by the exact future signal GI(t+Δt) where GI(t) is measured and the time advance Δt (as defined above) eliminates the filter’s time lag.
 In theory, such a ex-post simulated smoothing would minimize the accumulation of energy by the filter.
 This analysis aims to reveal the potential affordability of PV smoothing.
 The numeric experiment is based on the measured solar irradiance over a period of 1 year, assuming contemporary prices of Lithium-Ion accumulators and EDLC supercapacitors.
-The measured time series GI(t) eventually allows to calculate the specific accumulator’s capacity [Wh/m^2^], its specific power [W/m^2^], specific accumulated throughput [Wh/m^2^/day], [Wh/m^2^/year] requested by the IPLPF smoothing.
+The measured signal GI(t) determines the specific ESS parameters, requested by the IPLPF smoothing: maximum specific power GI~ESS~=max|GI(τ)-GI~s~(τ+Δt)|, maximum specific energy capacity ΔGX=max(GX)-min(GX) and specific accumulated throughput required by the IPLPF smoothing.
 Based on the accumulators' specifications and prices in 2021, the corresponding accumulation costs have been aggregated.
-The result has confirmed that the IPLPF operation is worthwhile with the German power purchase tariff and PV feed-in tariff as of 2021.
+The results have confirmed that the IPLPF operation is worthwhile with the German power purchase tariff and PV feed-in tariff as of 2021.
 The ideal smoothing costs could be substantially lower than the difference between purchase and PV feed-in tariffs.
 (Assuming that the smooth PV infeed partially eliminates the distribution costs.)
 The IPLPF simulation suggests an affordable smoothing model for a hybrid small-scale PV plant, and suggests the accumulation technology for a large-scale PV plant.
 ### Smoothing by IPLPF vs LPF
 Global irradiance GI measured, filtered by LPF and by IPLPF, and the specific energy GX accumulated by filters: